microflo/bosch-xdk-microflo/README.md

 Note: The SDK for Bosch XDK does not come with C++ support out-of-the-box, so we need to modify it a bit.

+Note: Needs https://github.com/microflo/microflo/pull/175 to support live-programming

 ## TODO

-* Load microflo graphs+components
-* Write some useful components for XDK
+* Write some useful/fun components for XDK
-* Implement HostTransport, so can reprogram the device.
-Serial or MQTT
 * Realize demo graph